schuhmaj/polyhedral-gravity-model/docs/quick_start_cpp.rst

 about the supported files below), the density of the polyhedron, and the wished computation points where the gravity tensor shall be computed.
+Further one must specify the name of the .csv output file.

 .. code-block:: yaml